Legal

 Course Overview

-Understanding where a client’s money comes from is central to effective Anti-Money Laundering (AML) compliance, yet Source of Funds and Source of Wealth checks are often the part clients like least.
+Understanding where a client’s money comes from is central to effective Anti-money laundering (AML) compliance, yet Source of Funds and Source of Wealth checks are often the part clients like least.
 This course helps your teams handle SoF and SoW in a confident, proportionate way that protects the firm without needlessly frustrating clients.
 Using contrasting scenarios, learners see when basic checks are enough and when deeper questioning and evidence are essential.

 Who Should Take This Course